Winipedia/pyrig/docs/index.md

 Manage static files (images, configs, templates) that work seamlessly in both development and PyInstaller executables.

 ### [Configuration Files Documentation](configs/index.md)
 Understand pyrig's configuration file system, including automatic discovery, validation, and creating custom config files.
-This is the main feature of pyrig that generates a comlete project structure for you, ready to use and start developing you project.
+This is the main feature of pyrig that generates a complete project structure for you, ready to use and start developing your project.

 ### [Additional Information](more/index.md)
 See more documentation about pyrig's drawbacks, how to get started, tooling choices and a detailed example usage.